SearchWP Blog

 The next step is to upload the plugin’s ZIP file to your site and install SearchWP.

-If you need a refresher on how to do that, you can follow this step-by-step guide on how to install a WordPress plugin.
+If you need a refresher on how to do that, then you can follow this step-by-step guide on how to install a WordPress plugin.

-After you activate your SearchWP license, you can move on to adding a new search engine and customizing it to meet your needs.
+Now, you can move on to adding a new search engine and customizing it to meet your needs.

 Step 2: Add a New Search Engine and Customize It

-It allows you to create custom search boxes with individual sets of rules and settings.
+SearchWP also allows you to create custom search boxes with individual sets of rules and settings.

 For example, you can make searchable a lot of useful data, exclude specific categories from search results, and more.